harry101491/ambiTest/README.md

 npm run dev for running the webpack

-npm start for running the application localhost:3000
+npm start for running the application on localhost:3000